-With the help of the WordPress + Office 365 plugin your Microsoft Office 365 / Azure Active Directory users can sign into your website using their corporate work or school account: No username or password required!
+Sign in with Microsoft for WordPress is a single sign-on authentication flow that allows Microsoft Office 365 / Azure AD users to sign into your WordPress website using their corporate work or school account: no username or password required!

 Be sure to check out the Getting started documentation https://docs.wpo365.com/article/22-sso .